Esther-Yang/fake-news-detection/README.md

 * Notebooks starting with "`zz`" are miscellaneous, can be ignored.

-## More Information
+## Description of the overall workflow

-For more information, such as the written description of the overall workflow, kindly refer to [this file]().
+Kindly refer to [this file](https://github.com/Esther-Yang/fake-news-detection/blob/main/fake-news-detection-description.pdf 'Link fake-news-detection-description.pdf') for written description on collection of datasets, exploratory analysis, text preprocessing, feature extraction, selection of machine learning algorithms and method of model evaluation.
+The specifications of implementation are included in the aforementioned file too.